OpenNTI/nti.webhooks/docs/delivery_attempts.rst

    True
    >>> subscription.attempt_limit
    50
+   >>> len(subscription)
+   0

 The limit doesn't apply to pending attempts, only to successful or failed attempts.
-We can demonstrate this by switching to deferred delivery, creating a bunch of attempts, and looking at the length.
+We can demonstrate this by switching to deferred delivery (meaning all attempts stay pending until we wait for them), creating a bunch of attempts, and looking at the length.

 .. doctest::